Chruudy/DiscordBot/README.md

 # Discord Bot

-This is a Discord bot written in Python.
+This my first project in python where i've created a Discord bot, written in Python.
 It uses the discord.py library to interact with Discord's API and sqlite3 for database management.

 The bot tracks user activity in a Discord server, including: